-Through all of these avenues of access, the Institute seeks to inject dispassionate, research-driven analysis -- supported by fact and expertise -- into the making of U.S. Middle East policy.
+Through all of these avenues, the Institute seeks to inject dispassionate, research-driven analysis -- supported by fact and expertise -- into the making of U.S. Middle East policy.

 We are proud of the long list of Institute alumni who have gone on to serve in virtually every arm of government that plays a role in Middle East policymaking.